DimitriGilbert/LiteChat/README.md

 How hard can it be?
 Right?
 You've created this [Bash AI chat](https://ai-gents.dbuild.dev/) (did I tell you it was in bash?
 Oh right, sorry...) in less than a week, you've done a big fat frontend project before, you just have to, you know... 🤝 ! easy !

 SUUURE budd, sure ! (spoiler alert, no !)
-So sure in fact that I am going to through fat rocks at myself, I wanted it local "only" (no server what so ever) AND, I am only going to use [t3.chat](https://t3.chat) to ENTIRELY "vibecode" the thing, because why not ? tis supposed to be the Future, right ?
+So sure in fact that I was going to through fat rocks at myself, I wanted it local "only" (no server what so ever) AND, I was only going to use [t3.chat](https://t3.chat) to ENTIRELY "vibecode" the thing (several of my arms articulation thank me very much !), because i was going to do that on a budget, aaand... why not ? tis supposed to be the Future ! right !? ... right ??!

 I caved in after a few weeks and reused Cursor when the complete project was around 250k tokens in total (giving it all to gemini was possible but the results were crap) and targeted file feeding was becoming a real chore... plus at some point, things are so interdependant that you end up with significant portions of your code base anyway...
 (Sorry [t3.chat](https://t3.chat) team ^^' )

+I am very much more on the "function over form" team so you may find some ... meeeh, let's call them discutable choices, especially in the UI departement !
+Tabbed dialogs ?
+Button placement from hell ?
+The "so close therefore so infuriating" vibe ?
+Blame gemini ! (or Theo, [his chat](https://t3.chat) did that !).

+> Plus I am almost out of cursor requests and there is no way in hell I am refactoring this madness manually !
+It all has to be split anyway, sssoo, you know... (spoiler for the astute readers ? mmmaaayyybeeee!)

 It was fun though !
 And now I have my own chat app !
 And so can you :D !